peter-abah/tasks/README.md

 # Tasks
-This is a todo web app made with react.
+This is a todo web app made with react to practice using redux, typescript and firebase.

 [View Live Demo](https://peter-abah.github.io/tasks)